tanviredu/node_js_server_side_coursera/mongoose_population/what_is_mongoose_population_and_why_use_it.md

 well in monodb you can add like functionality like foreign key

 it cause mongoose population
-so if you user another schema connected to another
+so if you use another schema connected to another schema

 then in the schema you provide the id of it and and use mongoose population then it fetch the data from the other table and add it to our schema